-deadleg a length of water system pipework leading to a fitting through which water only passes when there is draw off from the fitting, thereby providing the potential for stagnation.
+deadleg A length of water system pipework that leads to a fitting through which water only passes when there is draw off from the fitting, thereby providing the potential for stagnation.

-dip slide coated plastic slide on which microorganisms can be grown, examined and quantified.
+dip slide Coated plastic slide on which microorganisms can be grown, examined and quantified.
 They provide a broad indication of microbial growth only.

-disinfection the reduction of the number of microorganisms to safe levels by either chemical or non-chemical means (eg biocides, heat or radiation).
+disinfection The reduction of the number of microorganisms to safe levels by either chemical or non-chemical means (eg biocides, heat or radiation).

-dispersant a chemical that loosens organic material, such as biofilm, adhering to surfaces.
+dispersant A chemical that loosens organic material adhering to surfaces.
+Dispersants are commonly used to loosen biofilm.